rclone/rclone/docs/content/overview.md

 Some remotes allow files to be uploaded without knowing the file size in advance.
 This allows certain operations to work without spooling the file to local disk first, e.g. `rclone rcat`.

+### LinkSharing ###

+Sets the necessary permissions on a file or folder and prints a link that allows others to access them, even if they don't have an account on the particular cloud provider.